zkzcx/R-F-Fnet/README.md

 ```
 ### Personal advice

-If you are interested in this paper or interested in lightweight detectors, please QQ me (1006626961)
+If you are interested in this paper or interested in lightweight detectors, please e-mail me (zkzcx@stu.xju.edu.cn)